Skip to main content

 NFPA 20

 Standard for the Installation of Stationary Pumps for Fire Protection.
 Defines requirements for jockey, main and standby pumps.
-Section A.4.26 specifies jockey sizing at ~1% of main pump flow.
+Annex A.4.27 covers the pressure maintenance pump; sizing at ~1% of main flow is established design practice.

 NBR 16704